hariy-sri/stochastic_apprx_FL/synthetic/Readme.md

 - **Learning Rate Decay**: For Client 1, the learning rate decays as $lr = \frac{lr}{iter^{3/4}}$ .
 For Client 2, it decays as $lr = \frac{lr}{2*iter^{3/4}}$.
 For other clients, it decays as $lr = \frac{lr}{iter}$.
 - **Convergence**: The global model parameters converge to a point where the combined gradient of Client 1 and half of Client 2's gradient is zero.

-## Simulation Details

-- **Data Generation**: Synthetic data is generated for each client using the `generate_and_save_client_data` function in `utils.py`.
-- **Gradient Descent**: The scripts use mini-batch stochastic gradient descent (SGD) to update model parameters.
-- **Global Aggregation**: After local updates, the global model parameters are aggregated using a weighted sum based on the data size of each client.
-- **Metrics and Plots**: The scripts save the trajectories of model parameters and gradients, and generate plots to visualize convergence.

 ## Usage

 1. **Dependencies**: Ensure you have the required Python packages installed.
 You can install them using: